Prince Albert of Monaco’s son Alexandre sets the record straight about his family

 Grimaldi clarified that he was not an “illegitimate” child since neither of his parents were in another marriage nor did they “commit adultery” while conceiving him.

 “I hope no one believes the lies conveyed on the internet.”
-He added: “One bears the name of one’s father when one has been recognized since birth.
+He added: “One bears the name of one’s father when one has been recognised since birth.
 I had voluntary recognition from my father when I was a baby.
 Not from a judge or the press who have forced him to.”

 The 19-year-old model called his mother his “rock” and said that she’s never been “jealous” or had a problem with him having his father’s surname.
 The Grimaldi surname was necessary in order for them to ensure their privacy.
 He explained that he had no control over it because, at the time, he had been only a two-year-old when he was “revealed in the press."

-The eldest recognized child of Prince Albert’s is The Marvelous Mrs. Maisel actress Jazmin Grace Grimaldi, who the prince shares with California native, Tamara Rotolo.
+The eldest recognised child of Prince Albert’s is The Marvelous Mrs. Maisel actress Jazmin Grace Grimaldi, who the prince shares with California native, Tamara Rotolo.
 The pair reportedly met while Rotolo was vacationing in the Cote d’Azur.
-According to the Los Angeles Times, Grimaldi was publicly recognized by Prince Albert in 2006.
+According to the Los Angeles Times, Grimaldi was publicly recognised by Prince Albert in 2006.

 In the interview, Alexandre spoke about his “big sister,” saying: “We have a good relationship despite the fact that we live in distant countries."

-Neither Jazmin nor Alexandre have the right to the throne as recognized children.
+Neither Jazmin nor Alexandre have the right to the throne as recognised children.
 Their younger siblings, eight-year-old twins Prince Jacques and Princess Gabriella, are next in line for the throne.
 Prince Albert shares the twins with Princess Charlene.

 When asked about the relationship he shares with the twins, Alexandre noted that it was one of “tenderness”.

-The princess, who Prince Albert married two years after ascending the throne, reportedly encouraged the royal to foster deeper connections with his recognized children.
+The princess, who Prince Albert married two years after ascending the throne, reportedly encouraged the royal to foster deeper connections with his recognised children.
 According to a source from People, "Charlene was really the one that was trying to pull the whole family together."

 Join our commenting forum